bongatores/nostrSpace/README.md

 #### Controls
   - `WASD` keys: Move
-  - `P` key: Insert data in the current coordinate
+  - `O` key: Insert data in the current coordinate
-  - `U` key: View profile at iris.to
+  - `E` key: View profile at iris.to

 # Getting Started with Create React App